risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-s3.md

 RisingWave has a prefix argument designed for filtering objects in the S3 bucket.
 It relies on [Apache Opendal](https://github.com/apache/incubator-opendal) whose prefix filter implementation is expected to be released soon.

-### Source file name as column

-A feature to create a column with the source file name is currently under development.
-You can track the progress [here](https://github.com/risingwavelabs/rfcs/pull/79).

 ### Handle new files in the bucket